Turkish Gerunds (Verbal Nouns) – [Linking, Time, Reason, State]

 Gerunds are words that are made in verbs but used as nouns in a sentence.
 Unlike in English where gerunds are usually nouns that have an ‘–ing’ ending, in Turkish we have many more derivatives, we add different derivational suffixes to the verb root to make gerunds.
 The Turkish language uses gerunds as nouns, adjectives and adverbs in a sentence.

-Here is a list of gerunds we will learn in this lecture:
+Here is a list of Turkish Verbal Nouns we will learn in this lecture:

 - Linking Gerunds